imdfaizuddin/Java-programs/Study/Notes 2.0/Data Communication/2_data_communication.md

    - **Wired NIC** – Uses Ethernet cables.
    - **Wireless NIC** – Uses Wi-Fi for communication.
 ✅ **Example:** A laptop’s Wi-Fi adapter or an Ethernet card in a desktop PC.
 ✅ **Exam Tip:** Every device connected to a network must have an NIC.
+- Each NIC has a unique MAC address.
+- It operates at the Data Link Layer (Layer 2) of the OSI model.
+- IEEE 802.3 Standard
+- Connector used: RJ-45

 ---